mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 ## [caching]

-> **Note:** Available in Grafana Enterprise version 7.5 and later.
+> **Note:** Available in Mosaicoo Enterprise version 7.5 and later.

-When query caching is enabled, Grafana can temporarily store the results of data source queries and serve cached responses to similar requests.
+When query caching is enabled, Mosaicoo can temporarily store the results of data source queries and serve cached responses to similar requests.

 ### backend